BC Energy Step Code Builder Guide overview

 • A continuous air barrier is required.
 Which trades are responsible for which transitions, and where do failures typically occur?

-• The client wants to follow the performance path rather than prescriptive.
+• The client wants to follow the performance path rather than the prescriptive path.
 What is the architect's coordination responsibility with the energy modeller?

 • A municipality references the BC Energy Step Code in its rezoning policy.
-What ExAC-style code-coordination issues does that raise?
+What ExAC-style code-coordination issues does that raise for the architect?

-Most of these route back to NECB 2020 provisions, with the Builder Guide providing the residential, wood-frame illustration of how the rules play out.
+Most of these route back to NECB 2020 provisions, with the Builder Guide providing the residential, wood-frame illustration of how the rules play out in practice.

 How Examitect reinforces the Builder Guide